imagej/imagej.github.io/pages/Marker-controlled_Watershed.md

-![Example of marker-controlled watershed segmentation on nucleus of *Arabidopsis thaliana* (image courtesy of Kaori Sakai and Javier Arpon, INRA-Versailles)](Arabidopsis-nucleus-segmentation.png "Example of marker-controlled watershed segmentation on nucleus of Arabidopsis thaliana (image courtesy of Kaori Sakai and Javier Arpon, INRA-Versailles)")
+![Example of marker-controlled watershed segmentation on nucleus of *Arabidopsis thaliana* (image courtesy of Kaori Sakai and Javier Arpon, INRA-Versailles)](/images/pages/Arabidopsis-nucleus-segmentation.png "Example of marker-controlled watershed segmentation on nucleus of Arabidopsis thaliana (image courtesy of Kaori Sakai and Javier Arpon, INRA-Versailles)")"

 ## Installation